 Benedictine College endorses the principle of academic honesty.
 Any academic dishonesty is contradictory to the purposes and welfare of both the student and the college.
-Verified instances of academic dishonesty will result in an 'F' or a zero grade for the academically dishonest exam or plagiarized paper and will be reported to the Associate Dean and the student's advisor.
+Verified instances of academic dishonesty will result in an 'F' or a zero grade for the academically dishonest exam or plagiarized paper and will be reported to the Assistant Dean of the College and the student's advisor.
 Additionally, depending upon the magnitude of the academic dishonesty, the student may receive a failing grade for the course and the student may even be suspended or is subject to suspension or dismissal from the college.